yancyribbens/yancylol/_posts/2022-05-08-if-youre-into-evil-youre-a-friend-of-mine.markdown

 /usr/local/bin/evilwm -snap 10
 {% endhighlight %}

-The most important port is to launch `/usr/local/bin/evilwm` on startup.  `-snap 10` enables snap to window when you approach the boarder when resizing or moving a window.
+The most important piece is to launch `/usr/local/bin/evilwm` on startup.  `-snap 10` enables snap to window when you approach the boarder when resizing or moving a window.

 I found the default xterm font to be very small and unreadable so I added to following to `~/.Xdefaults`